 Michael Schrage on Innovation, Collaboration, Tools, and Incentives

-The suggestion that you you should “Build a better mousetrap and the world will beat a path to your door,” mis-attributed to Emerson, has destroyed more startups than any other I can think of.
-It suggests a lone inventor whose product is instantly in demand.
-Michael Schrage has been studying innovation for more than two decades.
-What follows are some excerpts from three interviews that outline very different approach to successful innovation, one that stresses collaboration both within the startup (or new product team) and between the startup and its early customers.
+This suggestion, mis-attributed to Emerson, has destroyed more startups than any other I can think of.
+It suggests to a lone inventor his product will be instantly in demand.
+Michael Schrage, who has been studying innovation for more than two decades, outlines a very different approach to successful innovation in three interviews.
+Schrage stresses the need for collaboration both within the startup (or new product team) and between the startup and its early customers.

 Julie Anixter interviewed Michael Schrage on Nov-16-1999 for Tom Peters blog and asked “What or who prepared you for the work you currently do?” (emphasis and links added)